MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 ##  <a name="addcategory"></a> Customizing the Ribbon Resource

-Now that you have created the **Application** button, you can add elements to the ribbon.
+Now that you've created the **Application** button, you can add elements to the ribbon.

 > [!NOTE]
 > This walkthrough uses the same panel icon for all panels.
 However, you can use other image list indexes to display other icons.